Agriculture drives climate change, extinction, erosion, and water depletion.

 I collaborated with Ann Sophie Lindström on the production of this film during her mentorship at the Bombay Flying Club.
 Together we developed the script, storyline, and edited and produced the film that ended up winning the German Short Film Award (LOLA) in 2018.

-I am an independent visual storyteller, slow journalist, artist, researcher, and educator.
+I am an independent visual storyteller, slow journalist, artist, researcher, teacher, and eternal student.
 My long-term projects, which combine photography with documentary film, text, and sound, focus on the significant environmental issues of the Anthropocene.

 Over the years, I received numerous recognitions and awards for my work, including the German Reporter Award, the Greenpeace Award, the Development Media Award, and the German Short Film Award (LOLA).
 In addition, I served on the jury of the World Press Photo Digital Storytelling Contest, the German Reporter Award, and the Lumix Multimedia Award, among others.